 How to Avoid Booking the Wrong Beach Island

-The biggest mistake is asking only “where are the best beaches?” without asking what kind of beach holiday you actually want.
+The biggest mistake is asking only where the best beaches are without asking what kind of beach holiday you actually want.
 If you want huge sandy coastlines and open beach space, choose Fuerteventura.
 If you want easy family comfort, choose Gran Canaria.
 If you want beaches plus wider holiday variety, choose Tenerife.
 If you want beach beauty plus design and atmosphere, choose Lanzarote.
-If you want quieter volcanic coastlines within a more scenic trip, choose La Palma or La Gomera.

-Another mistake is assuming a more famous island is automatically better.
-Some travellers book Tenerife when they would actually have been happier on Fuerteventura.
-Others choose Fuerteventura when what they really wanted was a broader family holiday, which is often where Gran Canaria or Tenerife perform better.
+Another common mistake is choosing the most famous island rather than the best-fit island.
+Some travellers book Tenerife when they would actually feel happier on Fuerteventura.
+Others choose Fuerteventura when what they really want is a broader family holiday, where Gran Canaria or Tenerife would perform better.

 Final Recommendation

-If beaches are the core of the trip, Fuerteventura is one of the strongest answers.
-If you want a balanced, easy beach holiday for a broad audience, Gran Canaria is extremely reliable.
+If beaches are the core of the trip, Fuerteventura remains one of the strongest answers.
+If you want a balanced and easy beach holiday for a broad audience, Gran Canaria is extremely reliable.
 If you want beach time with more all-round holiday options, choose Tenerife.
 If you want a more distinctive and stylish beach break, choose Lanzarote.